CodersCamp2021/team-lp-project-2/README.md

 ## Project Assumptions
 The main assumption of the project is to create an application through the appropriate use of the React knowledge acquired during the course.

+A six-person design group, under the guidance of a mentor, who is also a customer of the product, decided on the subject of the store.
+The store contains computer components.

+The store has several categories with components for computers that the user can add to the cart and complete the transaction.

+The customer who makes the purchase can also filter the products, including by price.

 ## Additional Features

 [nice-to-have]